ladval/Drummond/README.md

 * **Jesús Antobio Ladino Valbuena** - *Initial work* - [Ladval](https://github.com/Ladval)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/ladval/Drummond/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the ABC Repecev S.A.S License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments